Sethispr/pola/README.md

 - Add db to nerd discord bot? use the dropdown list embed for filtering
 - Scammer/duper watchlist username
 - Comment section/forum (no login required)
+- Maps images, escape location, spawn, etc
+- All stuff in sa